bryanjacinto1994/Bamazon/README.md

 Using JavaScript and all the NPM packages listed above via Visual Studio Code, a mocked up version of "Amazon" was created through Node.js.

-For the NPM Packages (listed above), this was used to have access to get request from servers API in order to get the results using "axios.get()" function.
-In order to have access for that, I installed the npm onto the Terminal/Git Bash using the input "npm install axios". <br>
+For the NPM Packages (listed above), this was used to have access to use the "inquirer prompt" command to ask questions to the users.
+"MySQL" npm package is used to have access to the '.sql' files and also connected from the MySQL WorkBench.
+Lastly, the "Cli-Table" is used to have a nice format of the table in the Terminal/Git Bash <br><br>
-The installation for the other npm packages are the same way:<br>
+How to install the npm packages:
 * #### Inquirer : <br><br>$ npm install inquirer
 * #### MySQL :<br><br> $ npm install mysql
 * #### Cli - Table : <br><br>$ npm install cli-table